Asian spined toad

 Have you seen Asian spined toad?

 Be on the lookout for Asian spined toad and report it to Biosecurity Queensland.
-Early detection and reporting are the key elements in controlling Asian spined toad.
+Early detection and reporting are the key elements in preventing Asian spined toads from becoming a major problem in Queensland.

 Call us on 13 25 23.